kingluddite/web-dev-notes/full-stack/udemy/118n-graphql-apollo-react/02-client-side/03-install-apollo-use-apollo-provider.md

 );
 ```

+## Error `Module not found`

+`$ npm i apollo-boost react-apollo`

+* We need to install those two npm packages because we are importing and using them

 ## Error
 * We get `Module not found: Can't resolve 'graphql'`
 * Anytime you get module not found it means that module is not installed so just install it with: